kcharwood/homebridge-rachio-platform/README.md

 Consult the log during setup.
 The plugin will print out a URL that can be used to test and confirm port forwarding is set up correctly.

+If you see log messages like `Webhook received from an unknown external id`, you may set the `clear_previous_webhooks` flag to `true` to remove previous webhooks before creating or updating the webhook for this plugin.
+Note: this will clear all webhooks tied to your Rachio API key, so be careful if you rely on Rachio webhooks apart from this plugin.

 # API Key

 You can acquire your API key from Rachio using this [documentation](https://rachio.readme.io/docs/authentication).